paul-rogers/druid-client/doc/cluster.md

 In simple cases, the `connect()` call shown above is all you need.
 However, there are cases where you must provide additional configuration:

-* Your cluster runs in Docker, Kubernetes or AWS so that the host IP or port visible to `pydruid2` is differnt than that known within the cluster itself.
+* Your cluster runs in Docker, Kubernetes or AWS so that the host IP or port visible to `druid-client` is different than that known within the cluster itself.
 * Your cluster provides both HTTP (AKA "plain text") and HTTPS (AKA "TLS"), ports and you prefer to use TLS.
 * Your cluster requires a private TLS certificate.